 Ms. Losina creates talent.
 She is the founder of Losina Art Center - the “talent pool” of San Diego, where hundreds of students have gotten connected to their artistic potential.
-The accelerated system of teaching that she designed and has been applying to training artists makes it possible for anyone to become an artist in 12 hours or less.
-Someone with no artistic experience can come to try a class and walk away transformed.
+The accelerated system of teaching that she created makes it possible for anyone to become an artist in 12 hours or less.
+Someone with no artistic experience can come to try a class and walk away an artist.

 Olya Losina was born in Moscow, Russia, to a family of professional artists.
 She graduated from Moscow University with Masters degree in fine art.
-The Russian style of schooling, not the American system of art education, became her model for launching a business in the US - Olya’s new home.
+The Russian style of art training, not the American art education, became her model for launching a business in the US.

-Since opening her first art school in La Jolla (Losina School of Drawing and Painting), Olya has been recognized as being uniquely effective.
-Her becoming a faculty member of The Athenaeum in La Jolla and teaching classes and workshops there also helped to grow her reputation as a teacher.
-Her classes were consistently drawing students from all over the San Diego county and from across the border, Mexico.
-At that time most of the referrals came by word of mouth: “In Olya’s classes everyone begins to paint well”.
-So when she decided to expand and move her school to Old Town, she already had a serious following.
-“I would like to elevate art education to the status of literacy”, Losina says.
+Olya opened her first art school in La Jolla (Losina School of Drawing and Painting) and many locals came, attracted by unusual projects she offered.
+Her classes were rapidly expanding till they outgrew the small space on Herschel Ave.
+Losina became recognized as an effective art teacher when she became a faculty member of The Athenaeum in La Jolla and started teaching classes and workshops there.
+Her unusual workshops at the Athenaeum helped to grow her reputation: her generous sharing of her knowledge was consistently drawing students from all over the San Diego county and across the border from Mexico.
+Referrals came by the word of mouth: “In Olya’s classes everyone paints well”.
+So when she decided to expand and move her school into a large Old-Town warehouse, she already had a strong following.
+Classes were expanding.
+But her goal was to "elevate art education to the status of literacy”.
 Such a mission required a more substantial facility.
-When she saw such opportunity in 2007, she, together with her husband, moved to a larger space and established Losina Art Center.
-The new curriculum now included annual memberships for more serious students, College Portfolio Program for high-schoolers, private workshops for busy executives and travellers, one-on-one coaching for professional artists, and special accelerated programs for out-of-town students.
-There are also the “Learn to Paint in One Day” workshops that Losina designed to “jump-start” absolute beginners.
-“We have been a two-man orchestra”, she says, “but now we want to build a team, because I designed my system to be teachable”.
-Now to grow the school to fulfil her mission of changing the way art is taught, Losina is focused on teaching teachers, to be trained in her accelerated system, so that the center can service more people.
+When she saw such opportunity in 2007, she, together with her husband moved the school to a larger space, and Losina Art Center was established.
+The new curriculum now included annual memberships for more serious students, College Portfolio Program for high-schoolers, short workshops for busy executives and travellers, one-on-one coaching for professional artists, and special accelerated programs for out-of-town students.
+But how do you convince those who believe that "it's too late to start"?
+So, for these people, as a first step in their artistic transformation, Losina created the “Learn to Paint in One Day” workshop designed to “jump-start” absolute beginners.
+“We have been a two-man orchestra”, Olya says, “but now we want to build a team and expand, because my system is teachable”.
+Now, to grow the school to fulfil the mission of changing the way art is taught, Losina is focused on training art teachers in her accelerated system, so that they could service more people.

-Losina wants to make art education accessible to others - especially in the US (though she also has her eye on the rest of the world, naming Russia and China to start).
-[Losina is planning to offer webinars, online classes, and online critique, [to reach out beyond San Diego, and the US.]
-“I
+Losina wants to make art education accessible to all in the US (though she also has her eye on the rest of the world, naming Russia and China to start).
+Losina is planning to offer webinars, online classes, and online critique - to reach out beyond San Diego and the US.